What is vitamin C?

 How much vitamin C do we need?

-You should be able to get all the vitamin C that you need from your daily diet.
+You should be able to get all the vitamin C you need from your daily diet.

 What are the effects of consuming too much vitamin C?

-As any excess is excreted in the urine, it is very difficult to consume too much vitamin C from the diet.
-This tends to happen when large doses of supplements are taken and may cause stomach pain, flatulence and diarrhoea.
+It’s difficult to consume too much vitamin C because any excess is excreted in the urine.
+Excess amounts tend to happen when large doses of supplements are taken – if too much vitamin C is consumed this may cause stomach pain, flatulence and diarrhoea.

-Individuals with calcium oxalate renal stones need to be mindful of taking high dose vitamin C supplements as research suggests there is an increase in urinary oxalate excretion per 1000mg per day ascorbic acid.
+Those prone to renal stones (calcium oxalate) should be mindful of taking high-dose vitamin C supplements because research suggests there is an increase in urinary oxalate excretion for every 1000mg of ascorbic acid consumed.